KejPi/AbracaDABra/README.md

     <img width="663" alt="Application in basic mode" src="https://github.com/KejPi/AbracaDABra/assets/6438380/a3d0a656-9a7c-47bd-a2e2-bc8d283d080b">
 </p>

-Simple user interface that is focused on radio listening.
-Just select your favorite service from service list on the right side and enjoy the music with slideshow and DL(+).
+Basic mode provides a simple user interface that is focused on radio listening.
+Just select your favorite service from the service list on the right side and enjoy the music with slideshow and DL(+).
-Service can be easily added to favorites by clicking "star" icon.
-Most of the elements in UI have tool tip with more information.
+Services can be easily added to the favorites list by clicking "star" icon.
+Most of the elements in UI have a tool tip with more information.

 ## Expert mode
 <p align="center" width="100%">
     <img width="924" alt="Application in expert mode" src="https://github.com/user-attachments/assets/e5bb891a-e4b8-4479-a2be-7df09f1d55b6" />
 </p>
-In addition to basic mode, expert mode shows ensemble tree with structure of services and additional details of currently tuned service.
+In addition to the information available in basic mode, expert mode shows the structure of services in an ensemble tree as well as additional details about the currently tuned service.
-Furthermore it is possible to change the DAB channel manually in this mode.
+Furthermore it is also possible to change the DAB channel manually in this mode.
-This is particularly useful when antenna adjustment is done in order to receive ensemble that is not captured during automatic band scan.
+This is particularly useful when performing antenna adjustment in order to receive an ensemble that was not previously captured during an automatic band scan.
-Expert mode can be enabled in Settings dialog.
+Expert mode can be enabled in the Settings dialog.

 ## Input devices